ShaunCurtis/Blazr.Clean/article.md

 1. The Core project has no project dependancies: it doesn't on the data or UI domain code.
 2. The API controllers are used in two application endpoints.
 So we break then out into a library project.
 They also have specific library requirements which mean we can't mix them with a WASM project code.

+You'll also notice that most of the projects, including the primsry domain projects are standard libraries.

+1. Data and Core don't contain any Blazor specific code.
+2. UI is a Razor library.
+3. The WASM projects are specific.

 ### What goes in the Core Domain?

 Answer:  Anything it needs to use.